hdickie/Data_Profile_Tester/README.md

 TODO say more

 #### Test Cases
+We proceed with out testing plan by using user-generated test data sets, for which we define the expected output.
+TODO define test data sets

-#### {Potential Next Steps
+#### Potential Next Steps
-Enhance granularity of analysis by inspeting fiel attributes.
+Enhance granularity of analysis by inspecting file attributes.

 #### Project Status
 This project is currently in development.

 #### Test Results
 TODO <a href="https://hdickie.github.io/Data_Profile_Tester/pages/test_results.html">Test Result Report</a>